Manual for JavaMod

 are discussed later in this document!

-Both the applet and the command line have paramters to configure the mod playback.
+The command line version has paramters to configure the mod playback.
 This is a bit historical as the old DosMod used nearly the same parameters.

 |-rx||use Samplerate x (8000/11025/22050/44100/96000... anything allowed, your soundhardware supports)|

 |-w+/-||do/don't wide stereo mix|

 |-h+/-||do/don't shuffle playlists after loading|

 |-a+/-||do/don't autostart playback (applet only)|